-I've always joked that I have two stomachs — one for normal daily sustenance, and separate storage for desserts.
-No matter how full my main tummy becomes, there is always room in my side pouch for baked goods, ice cream, cheesecake, or any other ooey-gooey, sticky-sweet offering I find.
-Thus, when my editors tasked me with trying the new keto diet craze, both of my stomachs lurched.
-How could a glucose worshipper like me survive on a ketogenic diet that meant no sugar and virtually no carbs — especially as a bride-to-be with numerous upcoming bridal showers, cake tastings, and festive gatherings?
+I've always joked that I have two stomachs—one for normal daily sustenance and separate storage for desserts.
+No matter how full my main tummy becomes, there is always room for baked goods, ice cream, cheesecake, or any other ooey-gooey, sticky-sweet offering I find.
+Thus, when my editors tasked me with trying the keto diet craze, both of my stomachs lurched.
+How could a glucose worshipper like me survive on a ketogenic diet that meant no sugar and virtually no carbs—especially as a bride-to-be with numerous upcoming bridal showers, cake tastings, and festive gatherings?

-That's when we realized two things: 1) What happens when you go on the keto diet for two weeks and then eat a s**t ton of cake makes for an excellent (and highly relatable) story and 2) I was going to need support.
+That's when we realized two things: First, finding out what happens when you go on the keto diet for two weeks and then eat a ton of cake would make for an excellent (and highly relatable) story, and second, I was going to need support.

 Drumroll for Molly Devine, RD LDN, the founder of Eat Your Keto, advisor to KetoLogic, and a serious cheese lover. ("Cheese is, like, my main source of nutrition," she told me right before I declared us BFFs.)
 Devine would be my keto guide for 14 days before I headed home to Georgia for cake-eating at a bridal shower and three wedding cake tastings.

-Read my keto-diary below for her answers, my results, and what you can likely expect both trying keto and breaking it in an epic, wedding cake-related fashion.
-Here's everything brides-to-be need to know before trying the keto diet.
+Read my keto-diary below for all of Devine's answers, my results, and what you can likely expect both trying keto and breaking it in an epic, wedding cake-related fashion.

 What Is the Ketogenic Diet?

 "I like to say that we're constantly walking around with a built-in picnic basket for our bodies," says Devine.
-She explains that most of us have TWO-DAYS worth of stored glucose.
+She explains that most of us have two days' worth of stored glucose.
 (Given my sweet tooth, I assumed I had closer to a week's worth.)
-Once that storage is depleted, your body is either going to burn fat that you eat, or it's going to burn fat that you want to get rid of, says Devine.
+According to Devine, once that storage is depleted, your body is either going to burn fat that you eat, or it's going to burn fat that you want to get rid of.

-While Devine conceded that two weeks probably wasn't a long enough time to make me completely keto-adapted, if I committed to eating 120-130 grams of fat, 20-25 grams of carbs, and 55-65 grams of protein a day, I should see some results.
+While Devine conceded that two weeks probably wasn't a long enough time to make me completely keto-adapted, if I was committed to eating 120-130 grams of fat, 20-25 grams of carbs, and 55-65 grams of protein a day, I would see some results.

-I calculated my macros (fats, carbs, and protein) in the My Fitness Pal app (KetoLogic's carb counter is another "voicier" option) and waited for "the keto flu" (headaches and nausea as a result of carb-withdrawals) to hit me, but it never did.
+I calculated my macros (fats, carbs, and protein) in the My Fitness Pal app (KetoLogic's carb counter is another option) and waited for "the keto flu" (headaches and nausea as a result of carb-withdrawals) to hit me, but it never did.
 I felt GREAT.